-In certain circumstances, the Distributor or its affiliates pays or reimburses financial firms for distribution and/or shareholder services out of the Distributor's or its affiliates' own assets when the Distributor does not receive associated distribution and/or service (12b-1) fees from the applicable Portfolio.
+In certain circumstances, the Distributor or its affiliates may pay or reimburse financial firms for distribution and/or shareholder services out of the Distributor's or its affiliates' own assets when the Distributor does not receive associated distribution and/or service (12b-1) fees from the applicable Portfolio.
 These payments and reimbursements may be made from profits received by the Distributor or its affiliates from other fees paid by the Portfolios.
 Such activities by the Distributor or its affiliates may provide incentives to financial firms to purchase or market shares of the Portfolios.
 Additionally, these activities may give the Distributor or its affiliates additional access to sales representatives of such financial firms, which may increase sales of Portfolio shares.
-The payments described in this paragraph may be significant to the payors and the payees.
+The payments described in this paragraph may be significant to payors and payees.